Dunkeld Lectern

 The Dunkeld Lectern, also known in Scotland as the Holyrood Bird, is a medieval brass eagle lectern.
 It stands approximately 1.6 metres high and takes the form of a large eagle or phoenix with outspread wings, with the bird perched on an orb supported by a turned shaft.
 Engraved on the orb, between two depictions of lions and a mitre, is the Latin inscription "Georgius Creichton Episcopus Dunkeldensis".
 It formerly featured three lions at its base, until 1972 when they were stolen temporarily.

-The lectern was made in Italy in 1498 and given to Holyrood Abbey in Edinburgh in 1503.
+It is probable that the fifteenth-century lectern is of English manufacture and was possibly given to Holyrood Abbey by the abbot George Creichton (fl.1515-1528) on being made bishop of Dunkeld in 1528.
 It was then looted from the abbey by the English army in 1544 in the Rough Wooing and taken south to St Stephen's Church, St Albans, England.
 It laid in a grave at the church for 106 years after being hidden during the English Civil War.
 Upon its reappearance, requests from Scotland for its repatriation, starting in the 18th century, were initially rebuffed.
 In 1984, over 400 years after it was first taken to England, the lectern was stolen from the church by Scottish nationalist group Siol nan Gaidheal and it did not reappear until May 1999, when it was anonymously delivered to Netherbow Arts Centre.
 Since then, it has been on display at the National Museum of Scotland (NMS).

 Origin and early history

-The lectern was initially created in Italy in 1498.
-It is alleged that George Crichton, abbot at Holyrood Abbey, Edinburgh from 1515 to 1524, was presented with the lectern at the time of the visit of Pope Alexander VI to commemorate his abbacy.
-This claim is questionable; Pope Alexander VI had died two decades prior, in 1503.
-Crichton then took the lectern to Holyrood Abbey.
+It is probable that the fifteenth-century lectern was made in England and that George Crichton, abbot of Holyrood Abbey (fl.
+1515 to 1528) possibly presented to the Abbey when he was made Bishop of Dunkeld, the office he held until his death in 1543.